Make your own old fashioned, bakery style donuts at home with readily available pantry ingredients. Perfect for

-You’ll also need oil for frying and I used a combination of coconut and canola oils just because I had a little of each to use up; however, you can use any light oil for frying like canola, safflower, sunflower, coconut (which is the lightest oil for frying), or vegetable oil.
+You'll also need oil for frying.
+I used a combination of coconut and canola oils just because I had a little of each to use up; however, you can use any light oil for frying like canola, safflower, sunflower, coconut, or vegetable oil.

 Start by combining the sugar, baking powder, salt and nutmeg in a bowl.
 In a separate bowl, whisk together eggs, milk, vanilla extract and melted butter; then add to the dry ingredients.
 Mix well; then stir in the flour.

 Heat the oil in a deep pot on top of the stove over high heat; then fry donuts 2-3 minutes per side and drain on paper towels.
 Cool slightly on a rack then sprinkle with powdered sugar.

 I almost wish these Old Fashioned Donuts weren't so easy to make because now that my kids know that I know how to make them, they've already been asking me to make them again.
 A.K.A.
 "Mom, we want something sweet at 8pm, can you whip us up some donuts?" 🙂

 These donuts won't last long, but I do recommend freezing the ones you won't be eating right away as they do get stale quickly.
 Just make sure to wrap them tightly in an airtight container.
 This batch made a little shy of 2 dozen due to the size glass I was using.

 They reminded me of going to our local bakery (Nees Bakery for my local friends who may also still remember!) with my dad when I was a little girl back in the early 70's on a Sunday morning and sampling the donut pieces on the counter. ~Enjoy!